Monday, February 5, 2018 at 7:00pm

 Renée Fleming and Antonio Damasio in Conversation

-A Visions and Voices Signature Event
+A Visions and Voices Signature Event Presented in Partnership with LA Opera

-Presented as part of the Provost’s Series on Wicked Problems
+Part of the Provost’s Series on Wicked Problems

 Admission is free.
 Reservations required.
 RSVP beginning Monday, January 8, at 9 a.m.